Optical and transport properties of NbN thin films revisited: Optical properties

-To take into account the temperature smearing of the steep square root correction at low photon energies, following Ref.~\onlinecite{neilinger2019observation}, an energy scale entering the correction was introduced as $\Omega = \sqrt{\omega^2+(\pi k_BT/\hbar)^2}$. $\mathcal{H}[\sigma_r(\omega)]$ denotes the Hilbert transform of $\sigma_r(\omega)$, mathematically manifesting the Kramers-Kronig relations.
-The Hilbert transform can be performed numerically, or by approximative analytical formula for $\mathcal{H}[\sigma_r(\omega)]$, which we derived in Appendix~\ref{app:app}.
-This model of $\sigma_r(\omega)$ does not consider the inter-band transitions of bound electrons at high energies, which affects the imaginary conductivity even at small frequencies.
-Their effect is therefore expressed by the second term in Eq.~(\ref{eq:im}) via the parameter $\epsilon_\infty=1.6$ estimated in Appendix~\ref{app:elec}.
+Here, $\mathcal{H}[\sigma_{QCD}(\omega)]$ denotes the Hilbert transform of the quantum-corrected Drude model, i.e. the transform of the first term of $\sigma_r(\omega)$ in Eq. (\ref{eq:TheModel}), manifesting the Kramers-Kronig relations.
+The transform can be performed numerically, or by approximative analytical formula, which we derived in Appendix~\ref{app:app}.
+The second term of $\sigma_i$ is the imaginary part corresponding to the inter-band transition.
+This model of $\sigma_r(\omega)$ does not consider the inter-band transitions of bound electrons at high energies ($> 7~$eV).
+Their effect on the imaginary conductivity is included in the third term in Eq.~(\ref{eq:im}) via the parameter $\epsilon_\infty=1.6$ estimated in Appendix~\ref{app:elec}.

-In the Fig.~\ref{fig:se}, it is shown that the proposed model (thin lines) produces an excellent fit to both the real and the imaginary parts of the conductivity.
-The parameters of the best fit are listed in Table~\ref{tab:params}.
-The Drude conductivity $\sigma_0$ and the parameters of the inter-band transition peak exhibit no clear dependence on thickness.
-On the contrary, the scattering rate $\Gamma$ slightly increases with decreasing thickness, as expected.
+The proposed model (thin lines in the Figs.~\ref{fig:se} a) and b)) produces an excellent fit to both the real and the imaginary parts of the conductivity.
+Furthermore, utilizing only the visible range data the extrapolation by the fit to the proposed model is closely matched by the mid-IR optical conductivity (Fig. \ref{fig:se} b)), strongly supporting the model.
+The static conductivities were perfectly recovered by the fit, as well.
+The parameters of the best fit for the original and repeated analysis are listed in Table~\ref{tab:params} and Table~\ref{tab:params2}, respectively.
+The Drude conductivity $\sigma_0$ and the parameters of the inter-band transition peak exhibit variance, making it difficult to clearly observe their dependence on thickness.
+However, despite the variability in the scattering rate $\Gamma$, a subtle increasing trend with decreasing thickness can be inferred.
+A more pronounced thickness dependence is expected for thinner samples ($<6~$nm), as demonstrated, for instance, in Ref. \citenum{zhang2022superconductivity}.
 As $\Gamma$ rises, $\mathcal{Q}$ increases, too.
-This comes from the expression for $\mathcal{Q}$ being $\approx 1/k_Fl$, where $l=v_F/\Gamma$ and $v_F=\hbar k_F/m_e$ is the Fermi velocity, which we estimated as $v_F=\sqrt{\hbar\Gamma/(\mathcal{Q}m_e)}\approx 0.7-0.8\times10^6~$ms$^{-1}$.\cite{Altshuler1985,kaveh1982universal}
+This is consistent with expression for quantumness $\mathcal{Q}\approx 1/k_Fl$, where $l=v_F/\Gamma$ and $v_F=\hbar k_F/m_e$ is the Fermi velocity, which we estimated as $v_F=\sqrt{\hbar\Gamma/(\mathcal{Q}m_e)}\approx 0.7-0.8\times10^6~$ms$^{-1}$.\cite{Altshuler1985,kaveh1982universal}